 ● All the test input variations are treated in the same fashion by the system

-● If one of the info conditions passes, then the other remaining conditions also passes.
+● If one of the info conditions passes, then the other remaining conditions also pass.

-● If one of the information conditions fails, then any remaining info conditions fails too.
+● If one of the information conditions fails, then any remaining info conditions fail too.

 How to do Equivalence Partitioning Testing?

 Let us explain to you how to conduct this test with an example of filing a gym form.

 Consider that you are filing an online application structure for a gym.
 What are the leading measures for getting an enrolment?

 One of them is age.
 If you see, any gym center form will have age as one of their first fields.